Skip to main content

 Capabilities:

-• use of regular expressions as conditions
+• using regular expressions as conditions

 Example (comments indicate what is needed for the request to be considered successful):